 In 2011, Dan received the American Bar Association’s Paul G. Hearne Award for Disability Rights.
 This award is presented each year to an individual who has made significant contributions to further the rights, dignity, and access to justice for people with disabilities.
 Dan’s acceptance speech.
-Also, he has been selected by his peers for inclusion in The Best Lawyers in America Civil Rights Law, Commercial Litigation, and White Collar Criminal Defense categories and in 2012, was selected for Fellowship in the Litigation Counsel of America, a highly selective and by-invitation-only trial lawyer honorary society whose membership is limited to less than one-half of one percent of American lawyers.
+Also, he has been selected by his peers for inclusion in The Best Lawyers in America Civil Rights Law, Commercial Litigation, and White Collar Criminal Defense categories and was named Best Lawyers 2018 Baltimore Civil Rights Law Lawyer of the Year.
+In 2012, was selected for Fellowship in the Litigation Counsel of America, a highly selective and by-invitation-only trial lawyer honorary society whose membership is limited to less than one-half of one percent of American lawyers.
 Dan is a former Member of the American Bar Association’s Commission on Disability Rights.

 When Christine M. Netski, a partner at Sugarman Rogers Barshak & Cohen PC in Boston and recently named one of the “Top Women of Law” by Massachusetts Lawyers Weekly, was interviewed by Law360 and asked “Outside your firm, name an attorney you admire and tell us why,” her reply was: